XCSoar/XCSoar/XCSoarV4-README.txt

 - Kinetic energy adjustment to final glide
 - Low battery exit is not working, fix it.
 - Fix strange circling bug
-- Speed to fly chevrons are hidden by vario in fullscreen mode
+- Speed to fly chevrons and north arrow are hidden by vario in fullscreen mode
 - Mark to waypoint, mark to waypointfile
 - Implement cursor moveable by arrow keys for waypoint/airspace selection and to move/edit waypoints.